1ayse/Campaign-A-B-Test-Analysis-using-Python/README.md

 🧩 Key Takeaways

-Campaign B showed a statistically significant higher conversion rate.
+Experiment showed a statistically significant higher conversion rate.
-Income and age had moderate influence on campaign success.
+English and Spanish speaker responded better on the personalized emails.
-Future campaigns can focus on high-income, mid-age customer segments.
+Younger customer responded better on the personalized emails.

 🚀 Next Steps